 The first step to getting a personal loan is to find a lender you want to work with.
-You can find personal loans with a financial institution like a bank or credit union.
+You can find personal loans with a financial institution like a direct lender, bank, or credit union.
 Credit unions and banks usually have strict credit requirements.
 The good news is that you can also look at online lenders or in-person private lenders.
 For pre-approval on a personal loan application, lenders will ask for basic information about you, your income, and your credit score.

 Compare Personal Loan Rates, Repayment Terms, and the Lenders

-The next step with the personal loan is to compare your options.
+The next step in the personal loan process is to compare your options.
 Once you apply for pre-approval, you can find out about interest rates, loan terms, loan amount, repayment terms, and more.
 To find the best loan, ensure that the loan’s interest is competitive, the loan, in general, is affordable, and works for your monthly budget.
 Personal loan rates will vary on your credit scores, the lender, and market trends.
 Once you find the lender you want to work with, you can take steps to get final approval.